Use leftover kitchen scraps to regrow certain vegetables with just a little tray of water and a spot near the window.

 This can regrow to full size.
 Chop off the bottom 1 inch of the base so that the roots are still intact and place in a small bowl of shallow water.
 Keep in a well-sunlit area.
 Replace the water every few days.

 This can regrow to full size.
-Cut off the bottom of the head of the lettuce and place in a small bowl of shallow water near a well-lit window.
+Cut off the bottom of the head of lettuce and place in a small bowl of shallow water near a well-lit window.
 Within 3 days, new regrowth should start to show from the centre.

-These can regrow to full size.
+This can regrow to full size.
 Chop off the bottom 2-3 inches and place in a tall container with 1/2 inch or so of water.
 Keep in a well-lit area and you’ll start to see new shoots sprout from the centre within one week.

 These are the greens that grow from a garlic clove and can be used in dishes that would normally call for green onion chives, like baked potatoes or salads.
 Garlic starts to lose its strong flavour when the shoots grow, so if you find a lonely garlic clove in your pantry that’s starting to shoot, regrow it rather than throw it away.
-To regrow, place a garlic clove in a small cup and add a little water; do not submerge it.
+To regrow, place the garlic clove in a small cup and add a little water; do not submerge it.
 Within a few days, you’ll start to see roots growing, followed by shoots shortly after.
 When the sprouts are 3 inches long, you can cut them for use, leaving 1/3 of the shoot behind.

 Beetroot will not completely regrow in water, but it will produce lovely green tops which you can use to make salads, smoothies, greens powder and more!
 Slice off the top portion of the beet, taking no more than 1/3 of the top.
 Fill a small bowl with a little water and place the beet top in with the cut side facing down.
 Set the glass near a well-lit window, and change the water every few days to prevent bacterial growth.
-The beet will produce greens for several weeks.
+The beetroot will produce greens for several weeks.